 *

 Seventeen of us had dinner that night at Mary’s Pizza Shack in Sebastopol.
 Mary’s was a good choice for us, a family-owned restaurant with an open kitchen where you could see them making the Italian food.
-My wife and I had had our first date at their Petaluma location thirty summers before, the same place where we’d held our rehearsal dinner the night before our wedding.
+Linda and I had had our first date at their Petaluma location thirty years before, the same place where we’d held our rehearsal dinner the night before our wedding.
 Mary’s in Sebastopol had also been one of the three restaurants where my dad ate on a regular basis after Maya went into care.
 He loved their spaghetti.
 They sat us in our own dining room at one long table.

 Mike came, so all eight of us kids were together again.
 He looked good, considering.
 He’d put on weight.
 He showed me his cannabis card, told me about buying cannabis snack bars that increased his appetite, decreased his pain, and helped him sleep.
 It was easy to forget he was in fourth-stage cancer, his lung spots growing faster and larger.
-He was more subdued that usual, no surprise.
-But he laughed when Jerry told the therapy-ball story again.
+He was more subdued that usual, but he laughed when Jerry told the therapy-ball story again.
 Mike made reference to his cancer when he pulled out his credit card and paid for everyone’s meal.

 “I can’t take it with me,” he said.

 We smiled and joked.
 “Ah, hell.
-If I’d known you were payin’, I would’ve gotten two orders of shrimp bruschetta.”
+If we’d known you were payin’, we would’ve ordered two plates of shrimp bruschetta.”

 This was our Moser way of saying what we would tell him in almost exactly three months: We love you, and we’re so sad that you have to leave us.
 Mike was supposed to have died the previous fall, so he was truly on borrowed time.
 I’d taken a leave of absence for the fall not just to be near my dad and sell his house, but to be around for Mike’s last days and his funeral.
 I suspected it’d be the last thing I did in California before going back to Missouri.